-- The following arrangements are in place for those pupils on offsite work-based learning and any alternative provision.
-These are: - o Covid home learning procedures (see Covid home learning policy) - Calls home by class teacher if working at home - Liaison with appropriate agencies if in alternative provision with Inclusion Leader (eg PRU or hospital school) - The school has the following arrangements in place to safeguard children who participate in, are affected by, extended services or activities taking place within and outside of the normal school day, on or offsite.
-These are (list):
+- 90. The following arrangements are in place for those pupils on offsite work-based learning and any alternative provision.
+These are: - Home learning procedures - o Calls home by class teacher if working at home - Liaison with appropriate agencies if in alternative provision with AHT for Inclusion (e.g. PRU or hospital school) - 91.
+The school has the following arrangements in place to safeguard children who participate in, are affected by, extended services or activities taking place within and outside of the normal school day, on or offsite.